vkhazin/elasticsearch-2d-courseware/README.md

 ## Description ##
 ElasticSearch has fast become a favorite in the realm of search engines over the past few years.
 It has made the full text search more accessible by broadening its scope.
-Its intelligent architecture has made the advanced technology of Lucene, which comprises its core.
+Its intelligent architecture has made the advanced technology of Lucene, which comprises its core, more accessible and scalable.
-Easy to use for any developer combined with powerful query language.
+Easy to use for any developer combined with powerful query language made it an attractive choice for agile teams.
 Automatic sharding, replication, and healing makes ElasticSearch rewarding to operate.

 ## Audience ##